prokube-ai/k8s-intro/README.md

 ```

 Create the app as a k8s service: `kubectl apply -f
-06_storage/counter_service.yaml` and go to http://localhost:30888.
+06_storage/counter_service.yaml` and go to `http://localhost:30888`.
 Reload and
 the number should increase.

 Now restart the deployment: `kubectl rollout restart deployment counter-deployment` and reload the webpage.
 Your count is gone.

-#### Let's make this persistent.
+#### Let's make this persistent

 Have a look at `06_storage/counter_service_persistent.yaml` and deploy it and
 increase the counter.
-Thene delete the pod or restart the deployment.
+Then delete the pod or restart the deployment.
 What does
 the counter say?

 Have a look at: